-Other public landowners in Claremont Canyon share in this responsibility, including the City of Oakland, which owns the 14-acre John Garber Park at the bottom of the canyon just behind the grounds of the Claremont Hotel, and EBMUD, which owns three water tanks in Claremont Canyon and several acres of tree-covered ridgelands contiguous to hundreds of additional acres of open space in EBMUD’s Siesta Valley watershed.
+Other public landowners in Claremont Canyon share in this responsibility, including the City of Oakland, which owns the 14-acre John Garber Park at the bottom of the canyon just behind the grounds of the Claremont Hotel, and EBMUD, which owns two water tanks in Claremont Canyon and several acres of tree-covered ridgelands contiguous to hundreds of additional acres of open space in EBMUD’s Siesta Valley watershed in Contra Costa County

 All landowners, both public and private, share in the responsibilities of understanding our Mediterranean-style ecosystem in which we live and doing what we can to prepare for the inevitable next wildfire.